Leadership and Human Behavior

-Maslow's theory remains a classic because rather than looking at psychology as strictly the study of the mentally ill, his theory was based upon mentally healthy people.
+Maslow's theory remains a classic because rather than looking at psychology as strictly the study of the mentally ill, his theory was based upon mentally healthy people (known as humanistic psychology).
 And being one of the first humanistic ones, it has its share of flaws.

 In Maslow's (1971) later years, he become more interested in the higher order or metaneeds and tried to further distinguish them.
 Maslow theorized that the ultimate goal of life is self-actualization, which is almost never fully attained, but rather is something we try to always strive for.

 He later theorized that this level does not stop; it goes on to self-transcendence, which carries us to the spiritual level, e.g. Gandhi, Mother Theresa, Dalai Lama, or even poets, such as Robert Frost.
 Maslow's self-transcendence level recognizes the human need for ethics, creativity, compassion and spirituality.
 Without this spiritual or transegoic sense, we are simply become machines.

 This expansion of the higher order needs is shown here:

-Note that the four meta needs (above the inner pyramid) can be pursued in any order, depending upon a person's wants or circumstances, as long as the basic needs have all been met:
+Note that the four meta needs (above the inner pyramid) can be pursued in any order, depending upon a person's wants or circumstances, as long as the basic needs have all been met (the below chart is listed from top to bottom needs):

 - Self-transcendence — a transegoic (see Note below) level that emphasizes visionary intuition, altruism, and unity consciousness.